 Each bison handling represents an incremental step toward the restoration of this iconic and ecologically vital species both on the prairie and across the country.

 “In terms of having diverse and pure genetics, we have the gold standard of bison,” Heidebrink says.
 “That’s a big reason why other conservation herds request our animals when it comes time for us to move bison.”

-American Prairie Reserve bison are helping to preserve the genetic purity of the species, while growing conservation herds around the country, and supporting the cultural, traditional, spiritual and environmental values of Native American Tribes.
+American Prairie bison are helping to preserve the genetic purity of the species, while growing conservation herds around the country, and supporting the cultural, traditional, spiritual and environmental values of Native American Tribes.